Citation, DOI and article data

 - venous thromboembolism 21

 - gastrointestinal or genitourinary hemorrhage if there is visceral involvement (see above)

 - If capillary malformations are large enough, they may sequester platelets, possibly leading to the Kasabach-Merritt syndrome (consumptive coagulopathy)

 Treatment and prognosis

 Treatment in a majority of patients is conservative and includes application of graded compressive stockings or pneumatic compression devices to the enlarged extremity.
-Percutaneous sclerosis of localised venous malformations or superficial venous varicosities may be indicated in some patients.
+Percutaneous sclerosis of localized venous malformations or superficial venous varicosities may be indicated in some patients.
 Surgical treatment may include epiphysiodesis to control leg length discrepancy, excision of soft tissue hypertrophy, and stripping of superficial varicose veins.

 History and etymology

 In 1900, the French physicians Klippel and Trénaunay first described a syndrome characterized by a capillary nevus of the affected extremity, lateral limb hypertrophy, and varicose veins.
 In 1918, Weber noted the association of this triad with arteriovenous fistulas 10-12.

 - 1. Phillips GN, Gordon DH, Martin EC et-al. The Klippel-Trenaunay syndrome: clinical and radiological aspects.
 Radiology.
 1978;128 (2): 429-34. doi:10.1148/128.2.429 - Pubmed citation